Charulatha Mani: Profile

-She also writes the column "A Raga's journey" for The Hindu newspaper which is widely read and appreciated.
+She has also written on more than 80 ragas, their treatment in Carnatic and Indian Film Music, in her column "A Raga's journey" for The Hindu newspaper which is widely read and appreciated.

 Carnatic music

 Charulatha Mani has performed in all major sabhas in Chennai and all over India.
 She has toured London, Canada, Australia, Singapore, the United States, Sri Lanka, and Europe.

 She has been awarded the 'Woman Achievers Award' (2009), M.S.
 Subbulakshmi Endowment Award from Narada Gana Sabha (2008), Yuva Kala Bharathi from Bharat Kalachar in 2005, and Best Young Vocalist awards from Narada Gana Sabha (2003), Sri Parthasarathy Swami Sabha (2003), SAFE (2002), and Ragam Tanam Pallavi Award from Sri Krishna Gana Sabha (2002).
 Charulatha is the recipient of Scholarships from the Government of India and the Government of Tamil Nadu for performing and advanced learning of music.

 Charulatha's music is frequently featured in radio broadcasts and television appearances.
-She is currently presenting Isai Cafe on Raj TV, and Isai Payanam on Jaya TV, which presents ragas in Carnatic and Film music.
+She has presented Isai Cafe on Raj TV, and Isai Payanam on Jaya TV, which presents ragas in Carnatic and Film music.